 \section{Project vision}

 \paragraph{Code quality} Adopting the philosophy of \textit{scikit-learn} \citep{pedregosa2011scikit}, the goal of \kymatio is not to maximize the number of features, but to provide a stable and easy-to-use framework.
-To this end, we make heavy use of unit tests, minimize the number of dependencies, and strive for intuitive interfaces inspired by modern deep learning paradigms. \kymatio also provides an extensive user guide, including an API reference, a tutorial, installation instructions, and fifteen examples, several of which feature real-world applications.
+To this end, we make heavy use of unit tests, minimize the number of dependencies, and strive for intuitive interfaces inspired by modern deep learning paradigms. \kymatio also provides an extensive user guide, including an API reference, a tutorial, installation instructions, and easy-to-understand examples, several of which feature real-world applications.

-\paragraph{Community and Bug Tracking} \kymatio is free and open-source software, licensed under the New (3-clause) BSD license.
-The members of its core development team all have experience implementing scattering transforms as part of other packages.
-A key goal of \kymatio is to combine these disparate efforts and foster a community effort in order to produce high-quality software and maintain a critical mass of contributors for its maintenance.
+\paragraph{Community and bug tracking} \kymatio is free and open-source software with a 3-clause BSD license.
+The members of its core development team all have experience implementing scattering transforms in other packages.
+A key goal of \kymatio is to combine these efforts and foster a community effort in order to produce high-quality software and maintain a critical mass of contributors for its maintenance.
 The package was released publicly on GitHub November 17th, 2018.
-The main communication channels is the GitHub page for questions, bug reports, and feature requests.
-There is also a dedicated Slack channel for \kymatio development.
+The main communication channel is the GitHub page for questions, bug reports, and feature requests.
+There is also a dedicated Slack channel.